swastik-sourav-sahoo/Telecom-Customer-Churning/README.md

 # Telecom Customer Churning
 ## Introduction
 This is a basic project on Machine Learning which allows us to predict the customer churning of a telecom companies.
 Churn is the measure of how many customers stop using a product.
-Telecom companies predict whether a customer will be stop using their services or not.
+Telecom companies predict whether a customer will stop using their services or not.

 ## Problem statement
 Build a ML model to predict the customer churn for a telecom company.